multilayer-io/airflow-kubernetes/README.md

 - Connect to Airflow's webserver UI

-### Build and push your Airflow docker image
+### Build and push your Airflow Docker image

-Note: The dags are part of the docker images.
-You will have to re-build your docker image, and re-deploy your pods after DAG updates.
+Note: The DAGs are part of the Docker images.
+You will have to re-build your Docker image, and re-deploy your pods after DAG updates.

 Push your image to Google's container registry: